Aqaba

 Sharif Hussein bin Ali Mosque

 As a bustling center of worship for the local Muslim community, the mosque was constructed in honor of Sharif Hussein bin Ali, the mastermind of the Great Arab Revolt.
-Regarding proper attire and behavior, guests are welcome to explore the building’s exteriors, snap pictures, and, if they so choose, enter.
-An enhanced experience is provided by the educational excursions provided by tour guides.
+Guests are welcome to explore the building’s exteriors, snap pictures, and, if they so choose, enter.

 Souk and traditional markets